spakinect/emr-api/docs/intro.md

 ## Staging Environment

 For all your testing and development needs, you can use our **staging environment**.
 This environment is separate from our production system and is designed to allow you to test your integration without affecting live data.

-You can use the following universal API key for all your testing purposes:

-`E4kBuUHs-uuU0-7f9x-ktzs-dkmG1ScItgU3`
+Spakinect will provide you a Staging Account along with an  API key.

 This key allows you to test all available endpoints, including those for retrieving treatments and creating at-home visits.

 ---

-## Creating an At Home Visit
+## Creating new Appointments / In-Person Visits

-To successfully test the "Create an At Home Visit" endpoint, you must provide the **`location_id`** of the specific medspa.
+To successfully test the endpoints, you must provide the **`location_id`** of the specific medspa.
 This ID can be obtained directly from the **Spakinect client portal**.

-By using this location-specific ID, you can successfully test the endpoint and verify your system's integration workflow for at-home visits.
+By using this location-specific ID, you can successfully test the endpoint and verify your system's integration workflow.

+## Patient Matching Logic

+When creating a visit, Spakinect determines whether to **create a new patient** or **associate the visit with an existing patient** based on the following criteria:

+- **In-Person Visits:** Matching is done using a combination of **first name**, **last name**, and **date of birth**.
+- **At-Home Visits:** Matching is done using a combination of **first name**, **last name**, and **email**.

+If a matching patient record already exists in the system, the visit will be linked to that patient.
+Otherwise, a **new patient record** will be created automatically.